Disease Control, by Vern Archer (updated Sept 2014)

 08) Are the fish fussy on eating?
 If the fish, suddenly stop eating and the feces is fine, then we need to look at water quality and the bio load.
-Discus, I believe, have a keen sense of smell and if there is rotting food left in the tank, or their is a protein build up on the inside glass or airlines, this will put them off eating.
+Discus, I believe, have a keen sense of smell and if there is rotting food left in the tank, or there is a protein build up on the inside glass or airlines, this will put them off eating.
+It can also be a filter that needs a lite cleaning.
 Measure your water quality for ammonia, nitrite and nitrate to confirm it's poor water quality.
-Water temperature also can have an impact, cold water slows their metabolism making them sluggish.
-Note: If you have ground cover, then you could have issues with it harbouring uneaten food and feces, and if you are going to perform a good cleaning, first remove your fish, as the sulphur gases are toxic and stirring the ground cover can kill your fish.
+Water temperature can have an impact, cold water slows their metabolism making them sluggish.
+Note: If you have ground cover, then you could have issues with it harbouring uneaten food and feces, and if you are going to perform a good cleaning, first remove your fish, as the toxic bacteria and gases residing in your ground cover can kill your fish.
 Your best to do this project when you can monitor your fish through out the day.
 Change at least 80 to 90% of the water after cleaning the ground cover, then add "Prime", then add your fish.
 There are many accounts on the forums, where hobbyists cleaned the ground cover at night, only to wake up the next morning to find their fish dead from these toxic gases.
 Treatment; A thorough cleaning of the inside of the aquarium and a large 50 to 60% water change, two days in a row.
 A lite cleaning of the filter as well.
-The other issue could be diet, again assuming the feces is fine.
+The issue could be diet, again assuming the feces is fine.
 A balanced nutritional diet will put the sparkle back in their eyes.
 Most serious hobbyists and breeders feed a beef heart Seafood mix with vitamins, minerals, fruits and vegetable to provide a well rounded diet.
-You can also add the occasional feed of white worm, or Hakkari's frozen Spirulina adult brine shrimp, or if they will eat it, a good quality dry food, being careful not to over feed.
-For more information on this subjectvisit the "Nutrition page".
+You can also add the occasional feed of white worm, or Hikari's frozen Spirulina adult brine shrimp, or if they will eat it, a good quality dry food, being careful not to over feed.

 Treatment; Utilizing a pail or 1 to 2 gallon aquarium, add 1/2 gallon of aquarium water along with an air stone.
 Add 10 to 15 drops of Clove Oil into a small jar 3/4 filled with aquarium water, place cap on jar and shake well.
 The solution should be milky white in colour.
 Place the fish in your pail or small aquarium andslowly, over a few minutes, add the solution until the fish is resting on the bottom of the container.
 I pour the solution into the air-stone which helps to disperse the solution evenly.
 There should be no movement after a few minutes other than you may see the gill move very slowly as the fish is still breathing.
 If the fish continues to move around add more solution.
 After about 10 minutes or so and you are confident the fish is a sleep, add about 20 to 25% white grain alcohol (2oz. of vodka per 8 oz. of water) to finish it off.
 I reduce the amount of water at this point since the fish is asleep, which saves on the amount of alcohol required.
 After 20 minutes, do a 30 second monitoring of the gill to confirm the animal has expired.
 At this point I bag the fish (no water) and place it in the freezer until I can dispose.